-Earlier in the year experts from some of the UK’s leading arts and cultural heritage organisations gathered in London for the IT4Arts workshop that focused on ‘Technologies for Interpretation in the Arts and Culture’.
+Earlier in the year experts from some of the UK’s leading arts and cultural heritage organisations gathered in London for the IT4Arts workshop that focused on ‘Technologies for Interpretation in the Arts and Culture Sector’.
 The event focused on the different ways in which digital technologies can expand and enhance people’s engagement with collections, performances and ideas.

 Hosted and programmed by the Worshipful Company of IT, this stellar workshop featured presentations from the Science Museum, the Royal Opera House, Historic Royal Palaces (HRP), Royal Observatory Greenwich, the BBC, and of course, Calvium.
 Part of my presentation described digital placemaking for the arts and culture sector and highlighted some key projects we’ve undertaken.

 Whilst the speakers came from different fields and had vastly different areas of work, the common thread was certainly a commitment to using digital technologies creatively and judiciously to enhance visitor experiences.

 Digital Technology, Interpretation and History

 Aileen Pierce, Head of Interpretation for the Historic Royal Palaces, gave a good account of interpretation when she said, “Interpretation provides our palaces with a coherent narrative in which stories can unfold” and went on to say that interpretation creates the experience which enables audiences to connect with stories – both intellectually and emotionally – and to unlock meaning.
 At its best, interpretation can bring the past to life.